-It took several attempts, but after a while the team had established that they could sell a limited run of tee-shirts (large size only) with only minimal changes to systems, and by using storage space in the corner of the office where the Christmas decorations were normally stored.
+It took several attempts, but after a while, the team had established that they could sell a limited run of tee-shirts (large size only) with minimal changes to systems and by using storage space in the corner of the office where the Christmas decorations were usually stored.
 It wasn’t groundbreaking, but everyone quickly recognized that this small, thin slice of the solution could be delivered rapidly with minimal effort.
-This would allow them to see whether clothing would actually sell, and start generating some user feedback.
-The marketing team was excited once again and started planning how they would solicit customer feedback and feed it back into the project team.
+This would allow them to see whether clothing would sell and start generating some user feedback.
+The marketing team was excited again and started planning how they would solicit customer feedback.

-Depending on the outcome from the first slice, the next iteration could focus on broadening the product line, improving the supply chain, adding sizing options and automated returns policies or even something entirely different based on user feedback.
+Depending on the outcome from the first slice, the next iteration could focus on broadening the product line, improving the supply chain, adding sizing options and automated returns policies, or even something entirely different based on user feedback.

 A New Normal

 Other parts of the project continued with an agile approach.
 Changes to the website could be deployed rapidly and to a small percentage of site visitors.
-This meant changes could be deployed faster than ever and rolled back in an instant if ever there was a problem.
-Whilst Agile is generally seen as an IT software project delivery approach, it was adopted by the marketing team for their campaigns, and by HR for managing improvements to their human resources systems.
+This meant changes could be deployed faster than ever and rolled back instantly if there was a problem.
+While Agile is generally seen as an IT software project delivery approach, it was adopted by the marketing team for their campaigns and by HR for managing improvements to their human resources systems.